ddeutils/ddeutil-workflow/README.md

 This **Utility Workflow** objects was created for easy to make a simple metadata driven pipeline that able to **ETL, T, EL, or ELT** by `.yaml` file.

-I think we should not create the multiple pipeline per use-case if we able to write some engines that just change input parameters per use-case instead.
+I think we should not create the multiple pipeline per use-case if we able to write some dynamic pipeline that just change the input parameters per use-case instead.
+This way we can handle a lot of pipelines in our orgs with metadata only.
+It called **Metadata Driven**.

+Next, we should get some monitoring tools for manage logging that return from pipeline running.
+Because it not show us what is a use-case that running data pipeline.

 > [!NOTE]
 > I inspire the dynamic statement from GitHub action `.yml` files and all of config